Sign In Register

 Is Greenville a Good Place to Live?

-Based on current data, Greenville receives an overall livability score of 3.7 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing, high health insurance coverage.
+Based on current data, Greenville receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include an elevated poverty rate, below-average incomes, high obesity rates.
 Greenville offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs